Palm Beach, Florida: Historic preservation

-Infrastructure

 Transportation

 Three bridges traverse the Intracoastal Waterway, linking Palm Beach and West Palm Beach by roadway.
 The northernmost bridge, the Flagler Memorial Bridge, is along State Road A1A, which is locally known as Royal Poinciana Way in Palm Beach and Quadrille Boulevard in West Palm Beach.
 First opening in 1938, the bridge underwent a 5-year reconstruction and renovation between 2012 and 2017 at a cost of $106 million.
 State Road 704, also known as Royal Palm Way in Palm Beach and Lakeview Avenue and Okeechobee Boulevard in West Palm Beach is the location of the middle bridge.
 Named the Royal Park Bridge, it first opened in 1911 and was most recently replaced in 2005.
 The Southern Boulevard Bridge at the conjunction of U.S. Route 98 and State Road 80 (locally known as Southern Boulevard) is the southernmost bridge.
 First completed in 1950, the bridge underwent a $97 million replacement project between April 2017 and September 2022.

 State Road A1A also runs northward through much of Palm Beach, beginning at the southern limits of the town as South Ocean Boulevard until being redirected onto South County Road, which later becomes North County Road.
 At Royal Poinciana Way, A1A turns westward onto that road and across the Flagler Memorial Bridge.
 State Roads 80 and 704 and U.S. Route 98 all terminate shortly after entering the town after intersecting with A1A.
 The town has no interstate highways, though Interstate 95 passes through the nearby city of West Palm Beach.
 Private vehicles and taxis are the predominant means of transport in Palm Beach.
 Incidents of profiling of lower-cost cars and minorities have occurred, sometimes resulting in tense relations between visitors and the town.

 The nearby city of West Palm Beach has two train stations.
 Tri-Rail and Amtrak serve the Tamarind Avenue station, while the higher speed Brightline serves the Evernia Street station.
 Palm Beach is about 4.5 mi east of the Palm Beach International Airport.
 The northern and central portions of Palm Beach are served by Palm Tran Route 41, which travels to places in the town such as the Lake Worth Inlet, North County Road and Wells Road, Publix (Bradley Place and Sunrise Avenue), Royal Palm Way (State Road 704) and South County Road (State Road A1A), and various points between.
 The route returns to the Intermodal Transit Center in West Palm Beach, which connects to several other bus routes and is adjacent to the train station on Tamarind Avenue.